 Sometimes we will reach the end of the useful life of an item, and we cannot continue using it in its current form, or for its intended use.
 Does that mean it’s trash?
 Never!
 Even dirt has value in the garden.
 Some items can be recycled in the home and repurposed to a different use.
 Many paper items can be composted in that garden, just as many food scraps can be fed to chickens or composted, and added back into the garden.
-Stained t-shirts or old towels can be recycled into cleaning rags, just as old wool coats or sweaters can be cut down into hats or scarves.
-We’ve forgotten many of the older ways of valuing our limited resources, such as the Depression Era repurposing of flour sacks into clothes and using magazines for paper dolls and similar toys.
-In this era of fast fashion and constantly changing styles, it’s feels almost meditative to buy only quality fabric products from thrift stores for a few dollars, and then later repurposing that quality wool, cashmere, linen or cotton into hats or scarves, doll clothes or cleaning rags when the original item has fully completed its first useful life.
+Stained t-shirts or old towels can be recycled into cleaning rags, and reused many times more.
+We’ve forgotten many of the older ways of valuing our limited resources, such as the Depression Era repurposing of flour sacks into clothes and using magazines for paper dolls.
 In this way, we can have a long reuse of an item, and then follow with a caring and artistic recycling of that original item into something else useful.
 This will keep money in your wallet, while still having all the items you need.

 3. Do Without